Fraser Scott eases to 1500m freestyle titleAugust 2, 2016

-Fraser Scott takes the 18yrs+ 1500m Freestyle title 9 seconds ahead of the rest of the field, and Jordan Catchpole makes it a hat-trick in day two finals.
+Fraser Scott took the 18yrs+ 1500m Freestyle title with nine seconds in hand while Jordan Catchpole made it a hat-trick in day two finals of the ASA National Summer Championships 2016.

 In the Men’s 1500m Freestyle event, there were seven heats filled with sheer determination and true swimmer’s grit.
 The 15yrs age group saw Joshua Harris capitalise on his bronze from yesterday, claiming gold after a fantastic swim.
 The Nova Centurion swimmer finished in a time of 16:57.93 to top the podium.